Mdaftab/infra-Platform-for-B2B/README.md

 The platform provides flexible B2B capabilities for deploying dedicated client environments:

 1. **Client Onboarding Process**:
-   - Use `scripts/add-client-subnet.sh` to add a dedicated subnet for the client
+   - Use `scripts/onboard-client.sh` for automatic client setup
-   - Use `scripts/create-client-cluster.sh` to provision a client-specific GKE cluster
+   - Use `scripts/create-client-cluster-dedicated.sh` to provision a client-specific GKE cluster
-   - Each client gets isolated infrastructure with shared management
+   - Each client gets completely isolated infrastructure

 2. **Client-Specific Customization**:
    - API enablement can be customized for each client/environment